sky-uk/fs2-kafka-topic-loader/README.md

 - `LoadAll` - reads the topics in their entirety
 - `LoadCommitted` - reads up to the configured consumer-group's last committed Offset

+This library is aimed for usage in applications that want a deterministic stream of Kafka messages that completes once the last message (determined above) has been read.
+This is useful if an application shouldn't respond to new events before it has processed all previously seen messages, or if Kafka is being used as a data store and the entire contents of a topic needs to be reloaded on an application restart.

+## Usage

 Add the following to your `build.sbt`:

 ```scala